-The Notice of Intent (NOI) should be completed by organised non-commercial groups conducting any overnight expeditions on any DEC tracks and trails.
+The Notice of Intent (NOI) should be completed by organised non-commercial groups conducting any overnight expeditions on any DPAW tracks and trails.

 Why is notification needed?

 The NOI provides DPAW with information regarding your planned group activity, to help sustain the biodiversity and conservation values of the diverse environments the tracks and trails traverse.
 The NOI also assists us in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.